XALKORI Hard capsule Ref.[7200] Active ingredients: Crizotinib

 The efficacy and safety of crizotinib for the treatment of patients with ALK-positive metastatic NSCLC, who had not received previous systemic treatment for advanced disease, were demonstrated in a global, randomised, open-label Study 1014.

-The full analysis population included 343 patients with ALK-positive advanced NSCLC as identified by Fluorescence In Situ Hybridization (FISH) prior to randomisation: 172 patients were randomised to crizotinib and 171 patients were randomised to chemotherapy (pemetrexed + carboplatin or cisplatin; up to 6 cycles of treatment).
+The full analysis population included 343 patients with ALK-positive advanced NSCLC as identified by Fluorescence In Situ Hybridisation (FISH) prior to randomisation: 172 patients were randomised to crizotinib and 171 patients were randomised to chemotherapy (pemetrexed + carboplatin or cisplatin; up to 6 cycles of treatment).
 The demographic and disease characteristics of the overall study population were 62% female, median age of 53 years, baseline Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1 (95%), 51% White and 46% Asian, 4% current smokers, 32% past smokers and 64% never smokers.
-The disease characteristics of the overall study population were metastatic disease in 98% of patients, 92% of patients' tumours were classified as adenocarcinoma histology, and 27% of patients had brain metastases.
+The disease characteristics of the overall study population were metastatic disease in 98% of patients, 92% of patients' tumours were classified as adenocarcinoma histology and 27% of patients had brain metastases.

 Patients could continue crizotinib treatment beyond the time of Response Evaluation Criteria in Solid Tumours (RECIST)-defined disease progression at the discretion of the investigator if the patient was still experiencing clinical benefit.
 Sixty-five of 89 (73%) patients treated with crizotinib and 11 of 132 (8.3%) patients treated with chemotherapy continued treatment for at least 3 weeks after objective disease progression.
 Patients randomised to chemotherapy could cross over to receive crizotinib upon RECIST-defined disease progression confirmed by independent radiology review (IRR).
 One hundred forty-four (84%) patients in the chemotherapy arm received subsequent crizotinib treatment.